Karunabist/learning/README.md

     * atoms/subatomic particles(e,p,n)/Composite particles(quark, leptons, gauge bosons, higgs hosons) for physics,
     * ions/chemical elements, for chemistry,...,
     * and data/object/arrays/matrics/tensors for computer science.

+    So on ...

     Each element of space has its own meaning.

-2. Second define a relationship: predicate,function(process),probability function, energy transformation functions: pmf,pdf between space elements: which takes space elements from space and does something meaningful operation.
+2. Second : define/create/research a relationship between the elements of that domain: predicate,function(process),probability function, energy transformation functions: pmf,pdf between space elements: which takes space elements from space and does something meaningful operation.
     * Grammer(s+v+o) is for language,
     * mathematical operations(+,-,/,...) for mathematics,...,
     * Physical equations in physics(i.e F=ma,E=mc^2)
     * Chemical equation/reaction in chemistry
     * CRUD operation for computer science.

+    So on...
-3. Third, we receive output from operation(Output): which has a beautiful meaning.
+3. Third, we receive output from that relationship(Output): which has a beautiful meaning.
     * Meaningful vocabulary,sentance,paragraph
     * Meaningful mathematical numbers which have beautiful meaning
     * Meaningful energy which have beautiful meaning